linode/docs/docs/development/go/file-io/index.md

 }
 {{< /file >}}

 The `charByChar()` function does all the work.
-Once again, the input file is ready line by line and a `for` loop with `range` iterates over the characters of each line.
+Once again, the input file is ready line by line.
+Within a `for` loop, `range` iterates over the characters of each line.

 Executing `cByC.go` will generate the following kind of output: